CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 `np.array([x,y,z])` coordinates for many purposes.
 However, sometimes you might prefer to have them split out as separate x, y, z columns.
 To enable this option use `split_columns=True`. split_columns=True is faster, as combining them is an extra step.
-You can recombine split-out position columns using [caveclient.materializationengine.concatenate_position_columns()][caveclient.materializationengine.concatenate_position_columns]

 ```python
 synapse_table = client.info.get_datastack_info()['synapse_table']